spatie/docs.spatie.be-old/resources/views/laravel-medialibrary/v6/advanced-usage/working-with-multiple-filesystems.md

 title: Working with multiple filesystems
 ---

-By default all files are stored on the disk specified as the `defaultFilesystem` in the config file.
+By default all files are stored on the disk specified as the `default_filesystem` in the config file.

 Files can also be stored [on any filesystem that is configured in your Laravel app](http://laravel.com/docs/5.4/filesystem#configuration).
 When adding a file to the media library you can choose on which disk the file should be stored.
 This is useful when you have a combination of small files that should be stored locally and big files that you want to save on S3.